ebingrav/avwiki/Category:Isle_Of_NaamBres'Shho.md

 Yes, the kingdom does indeed exist but it's far from what it once was.
-In fact the kingdom's remnants can be found in [Odevar Hills](:Category:Odevar_Hills "wikilink"), along with some artifacts of the ages gone by, should you spare time to do some archeology there.
+In fact the kingdom's remnants can be found in [Odevar Hills](:Category:Odevar_Hills.md "wikilink"), along with some artifacts of the ages gone by, should you spare time to do some archeology there.

-The [Black Jellyfish](Black_Jellyfish "wikilink") will throw a [Black Tentacle](Black_Tentacle "wikilink"), a very heavy [throwing weapon](:Category:_Throwing_Weapons "wikilink").
+The [Black Jellyfish](Black_Jellyfish "wikilink") will throw a [Black Tentacle](Black_Tentacle "wikilink"), a very heavy [throwing weapon](:Category:_Throwing_Weapons.md "wikilink").

 [Category: Hero Areas](Category:_Hero_Areas "wikilink")